There’s a lot to know about buying freezer beef. We’re here to guide you through the process…

 What can you expect when you buy a whole beef?

-You are buying a live finish-weight animal (usually around 1,300 lbs) that will be ready for processing.
-For your convenience, we will handle all of the animal’s care and delivery to the butcher, and will coordinate pickup and delivery to you after it is processed.
-You will be issued a bill-of-sale once the final payment has been received.
+You are buying a live finish-weight animal (usually around 1,300 lbs) that when ready for processing, we will deliver to a butcher.
+We handle all of the animal’s care and delivery to the butcher, and coordinate pickup and delivery to you after it is processed.

-Any additional processing of your beef, such as curing, smoking, burger pattying, jerky, etc., will be billed in additional to your beef that comes with standard processing.
+Any additional processing of your beef, such as curing, smoking, burger pattying, bratwurst, jerky, etc., must be requested in addition to standard processing.

 How much beef can I expect to get off my animal?